-4.3.
+4.4.
 Product Storage Identification.

-4.3.1.
-Fill Connection Labeling. - The fill connection for any petroleum product storage tank or vessel supplying engine-fuel devices shall be permanently, plainly, and visibly marked as to the product contained.

-4.3.2.
-Declaration of Meaning of Color Code. - When the fill connection device is marked by means of a color code, the color code shall be conspicuously displayed at the place of business.

-4.4.
-Volume of Product Information. - Each retail location shall maintain on file a calibration chart or other means of determining the volume of each regulated product in each storage tank and the total capacity of such storage tank(s).
+- 4.4.1.
+Fill Connection Labeling.
+The fill connection for any fuel product storage tank or vessel supplying engine-fuel devices shall be permanently, plainly, and visibly marked as to the product contained.
+(Amended 2008) - 4.4.2.
+Declaration of Meaning of Color Code.
+When the fill connection device is marked by means of a color code, the color code shall be conspicuously displayed at the place of business. - 4.5.
+Volume of Product Information.
+Each retail location shall maintain on file a calibration chart or other means of determining the volume of each regulated product in each storage tank and the total capacity of such storage tank(s).
 This information shall be supplied immediately to the Director.